 This entire process was very exciting, funny and full of knowledge regarding the thinking of the current generation of upcoming engineers.
 Fifty percent of the students had no idea why they were doing engineering and they don’t want to go 1 inch outside their engineering syllabus to explore the engineering concepts.

-They seem completely driven by the momentum of their peers or parents into engg. rather than an aware decision.
-This was quite proved by their results as most of them had 90% in 10th, 80% in 12th and then the percentage further decreased drastically in engineering.
+They seemed completely driven by peer pressure or parental pessure into engineering, rather than a well thought decision.
+This was proven by their results as most of them had 90% in 10th, 80% in 12th and then the percentage further decreased drastically in engineering.
 Most have them had around 65 % in their engineering.
 This proves existence of lack of interest or various types of distraction.

 Second important thing that I have observed is lack of focus and domain awareness.
 In final year students become very desperate for job, only things that matter to them is company and money, not the work they are doing or they are going to do.
 They also seemed confused on the latest technology going on in the market or what project to make in their final semester.

 Adding to this, they can now see their huge weakness in engineering basics because of past 3 years of engineering.
 All these things add up and create chaos in their mind and a huge load of hard work is now suddenly needed to fill all the gaps.